apostrophecms/apostrophe-documentation/reference/apostrophe-doc-type-manager/index.md

 ### `permissionsFields`

-By default, nuanced permissions can be set for any piece, including view and edit permissions by user and group.
-If you prefer to eliminate this interface for your type of piece, set `permissionsFields` explicitly to `false`.
+By default, fields for setting detailed permissions for users and groups to view and edit a particular doc are not displayed.
+If you turn on this flag, they are added to the schema.

-(When a user who is not an admin for your piece type creates a new piece, they are automatically given permission to edit it as an individual.)
+(Note that when a user who is not an admin for your doc type creates a new one, they are automatically given permission to edit it as an individual so they can continue to manage it.)

 ### Schema options
 The standard schema options, including `addFields`, `removeFields` and `arrangeFields`.